seinecle/codapps/docs/generated-html/subdir/adding-labels-and-buttons_temp_common.md

 == 2.
 Adding a Label to your Form
+//ST: 2.
+Adding a Label to your Form

 //ST: !
 ==== a.
 A piece of text is called a *Label*.
 Why?